Can dogs eat plums?

 Can dogs eat plums if they’re diabetic?

 Yes.
-But they cannot eat dried plums due to high sugar content.
+But they cannot eat dried plums due to their high sugar content.

 Can dogs eat plums and become obese?